jep9731/professional-nu-reports/README.md

 # Northwestern University — Neuroimaging Analytics Pipeline

-Clinical research R scripts developed during my role as Clinical Research Coordinator at the Northwestern University Mesulam Center for Cognitive Neurology and Alzheimer's Disease.
+Clinical research R & Python scripts developed during my role as Clinical Research Coordinator at the Northwestern University Mesulam Center for Cognitive Neurology and Alzheimer's Disease.
 These scripts support multi-modal PET/MRI imaging data management, quality control, and automated reporting for the Imaging Core.

 > **Note:** All scripts connect to internal REDCap databases and institutional file systems.
 No data, credentials, or PHI are included in this repository.
 See [Credential Setup](#credential-setup) below before running.